JoshMermel/Juggle-Transition/README.md

  - find equivalent transitions to existing ones?
     - potentially smaller, smooth existing transitions to have fewer 0's
  - make transition length a user selectable parameter?

+## Disorganized thoughts

+In general, I find find myself inexplicably driven to shorten functions.
+I have tried my best to make readability a priority in the program but I apologize if I have made something more difficult to understand in my attempts to make it more concise.

 ## Acknowledgements